How much life insurance do I need?

 - Any existing life insurance policies: Current policies that will be paid to your family if something happens to you.

-Other important factors to consider:
+Other important factors affecting life insurance policies:

 Are you or your spouse a stay-at-home parent?

-Do you have a group coverage plan?
+Do you have group life insurance?